Roggen, Colorado

 Roggen is an unincorporated community and a U.S. Post Office in Weld County, Colorado, United States.
 The Roggen Post Office has the ZIP Code 80652.

 A post office called Roggen has been in operation since 1883.
 The community most likely derives its name from Edward P. Roggin, a Nebraska legislator.

-Geography

-Roggen is located at (40.168380,-104.371662).

 Popular culture

 Roggen plays a minor part in Tom Clancy's novel The Sum of All Fears.
 Terrorists purchase a safe house near Roggen in preparation for attacking the Super Bowl being played in Denver.

 Roggen is the topic of a creepypasta about an archaeological expedition sponsored by the fictional company "Candlelight Co."